exogee-technology/graphweaver/src/packages/cdk/README.md

 // Create Security Group for the Secrets Manager endpoint const secretManagerSecurityGroup = new SecurityGroup(this, 'SecretsManagerSecurityGroup', {
     vpc: this.vpc,
-    description: 'Security group for the secrets manage endpoint', });
+    description: 'Security group for the Secrets Manager endpoint', });

 // Allow inbound traffic only from the GraphQL Lambda